mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 maintaining open source software projects whose users and developers span a variety of institutions.

-I ask colleagues several times a day if we could move conversation from Slack to GitHub and give a long explanation as to why.
+I ask colleagues several times a day to move conversation from Slack to GitHub and frequently give long explanation as to why.
 In the spirit of Don't Repeat Yourself (DRY) I'm writing this up as a blogpost.

-I strongly dislike interacting on Slack because I want to  because I want to ...
+I strongly dislike interacting on Slack because I want to ...

 1.  **Engage collaborators** that aren't on our Slack